Important Information Regarding SIA Groups and Meetings

 - Adults who do not report the disclosures of minors may be in violation of their state or country laws.
 Teens and adults should be aware of this before they enter the room.

 - Each SIA group is autonomous and does not represent the SIA organization as a whole.
 The World Service Office makes suggestions, but it does not police groups and is not responsible for anything that occurs at group meetings.
 Groups are independent organizations and have total control over their own activities.
-As long as a group follows the 12 Traditions of SIA they may call themselves an SIA Meeting and will be listed on this directory.
+As long as a group follows the 12 Traditions of SIA and has a set of safety guidelines, they may call themselves an SIA Meeting and will be listed on this directory.

 INFORMATION REGARDING SIA WORLD SERVICE OFFICE